getazureready/sappwrpltintpvt/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

 1.  **Power Apps Development:** The initiative will leverage a user-friendly interface to enable employees to access and manage real-time product data from SAP using OData connectors.
-Features such as a dynamic product catalog and detailed product insights will empower the sales team to quickly find necessary information and facilitate smoother order management.
+Features such as a dynamic product catalogue and detailed product insights will empower the sales team to quickly find necessary information and facilitate smoother order management.